klsoundarya/mindspark/TESTING.md

 - On the checkout success page, the dropdowns for "Shop" and "Account" do not transition smoothly.

+-  500 Error When Deleted Product Exists in admin Wishlist/Cart.
+  - Identified issue where removing a product from the database while it's in a admin cart or wishlist causes a server error.
+  - The error persists until the cache cookie is cleared.

-- When removing products from the wishlist, the alert message bar also displays the cart update notification.
+- When removing products from the wishlist, the alert message bar also displays the cart update notification when items are in cart.
 I'll address this issue later.

 ![wishlist bug](read-me/bugs/wishlist_remove.JPG)